EricB10/joplin-css-files/README.md

 Enable Dark Theme in Preferences

-Many of these changes were copied from @tessus
+Many of these settings were copied from @tessus

 https://github.com/tessus/joplin-custom-css